EtzionR/Cumulative-Heatmap-Calculation/README.md

 fast calculation of heatmap from given points.

 ## introduction
 This code is a follow-up project for calculating a heat map using a recursive algorithm: [**recursive-HeatMap-calculation**](https://github.com/EtzionData/recursive-HeatMap-calculation).
 Calculating a heat map is a complex task, because since the user selects a more detailed resolution, the runtime of the calculation increases accordingly.
-The main difficulty in the calculation is in the sum of all the coordinates for the boundaries of each cell in the heat map.
+The main difficulty in the calculation is in the sum of all the coordinates for the boundaries of each cell in the heatmap.

 The recursive method has managed to result a significant improvement in the runtime of the code ([**see here**](https://github.com/EtzionData/recursive-HeatMap-calculation/blob/master/Pictures/compare.png)).
 But, there are still modifications that can be made even better results.
 To calculate the heatmap, the code [**cumulative_heatmap.py**]( https://github.com/EtzionData/cumulative-HeatMap-calculation/blob/master/cumulative_heatmap.py) applied different approach from the previous project, and use **Flooring Division** to improve the runtime of the code:

--	**Step One:** Initialize a small amount of low-resolution square cells.
+-	**Step One:** Define the **division** parameter for the points 2D space, so that we know the length of a **side** of each square we want to calculate.
--	**Step Two:** For each of the squares we will isolate only the coordinates that within to its boundaries and sum them.
+-	**Step Two:** We will use a loop through all the points, and calculate for each point its the row and column, using **flooring division**: col = (x _{i}-min(x))//side

 -	**Step Three:** Now, split each square into four small squares in equal size.
 We will perform **Step Two** for each of these new squares, but now it will only be performed on the coordinates that matched the boundaries of the original square.
 -	**Step Four:** Repeat the process recursively until we reach squares size of the desired resolution.